rjlutz/CarND-Behavioral-Cloning-P3/writeup_report.md

 | A Button (green) | cruise on/off |
 | B Button (red) | toggle recording |

 Once I enabled these improvements, the control was much better.
-As I was still debugging the model and running off the road, I enlisted the help of a 'stunt driver'.
-I asked my son to record a session since he's much more practiced with a gamepad!
+As I was still debugging my model and still running off the road frequently, I enlisted the help of a 'stunt driver'.
+I asked my son to record a session, since he's much more practiced with a gamepad!

-Here is an example of the modified sim in action:
+Here is an example of the modified simulator uisng the modified controls:

 |Capturing Training Data|
 |:--------:|
 |[![alt](training-thumb640x480.png)]|
 [Link to YouTube Video](https://youtu.be/3y3MOZyYXRQ)

-My modified simulator code can be found [here](https://github.com/rjlutz/self-driving-car-sim)
+For those interested, my modified simulator code can be found [here](https://github.com/rjlutz/self-driving-car-sim)

 ## Data Pipeline

 The model.py file contains the code for preprocessing images, augmenting the data, training the model and saving the convolution neural network.
 The preprocessing steps and model description are described as follows.

 * Data Preprocessing Steps
-  1.  datasets are provided
+  1.  datasets are provided for model.py's use
-  2.  data are read from driving_log.csv for datasets
+  2.  data are read from driving_log.csv in each dataset
   3.  observations with little or no throttle are discarded
   4.  paths for left/center/right camera images are rewritten to use relative paths, for easy porting to Amazon AWS or other execution platforms
   5.  observations with straight steering angles are under-sampled by 20%
   6. observations with significant left or right steering angles are oversampled through duplication.
 Jitter is applied to the copies by perturbing the angles slightly
   7. data collected in problem areas (turns, bridge) are oversampled by repeating each four times
-  8. final observation set is shuffled
+  8. the final observation set is shuffled

 These are examples of the left, center and right images that are captured: